-In the previous post Arm Pump: why does it happen?
-You learned that in order to enjoy the off-road sport is vital to acquire enough muscle endurance in the areas of your body that suffer most when practicing Trial, Enduro or Motocross.
+In previous posts you learned that in order to enjoy the off-road sport is vital to acquire enough muscle endurance in the areas of your body that suffer most when practicing Trial, Enduro or Motocross.
 That’s the only way you will be able to enjoy without suffering from arm pump on the bike and being able to keep your hands on the handlebar.

->

-> Now that you know why is this happening to you, we are going to show you what is the ultimate solution. and with the right training, you will be able to take your enjoyment of riding and racing to the next level.
+Now that you know why is this happening to you, we are going to show you what is the ultimate solution. and with the right training, you will be able to take your enjoyment of riding and racing to the next level.

 Check out the video in which we show you these three solutions.
 We’ve translated it for you, so turn English subtitles on.

 What’s your starting point?